tonydoesathing/quickcheck-backend/README.md

 ## Authentication
 Users currently need to be added manually via 'python manage.py createsuperuser'.
 A token can be retrieved by the /auth/api-token-auth/ endpoint (see postman collection).
+Token must be put in the value field in the authentication tab in the quickcheck collection.